julianstanley/julianstanley.com/_posts/2020-12-13-sensoroverlord_reviews.md

 So, when I finally finished the year-long process of writing my first primary-author paper (after hundreds of drafts, slowly improved by edits from anyone who was willing to give them), I had some vague sense of what lie ahead.

-About eleven months later--almost two years after my first draft--I finally have my first publication.
+About seven months later--a year and a half or so after my first draft--I finally have my first publication.
 I often have to qualify that it's *just* in Scientific Reports, just barely a " real" journal, but I'm still proud that it's out.

 Below is the timeline for my peer review process.
 I don't know why exactly I'm documenting it.
 To remind myself?
 To help others that come after me better prepare for the process?
 I'm not sure, but here it is.